Learn how to hem knit fabric three different ways and which one is my favorite. Each works for different fabric for the perfect hem.

 - midweight periwinkle bamboo rayon spandex*

-The three methods I used for hemming the knits were 1) hemming without anything extra, 2) hemming and inserting a strip of fabric in the hem, and 3) hemming with the Soft Stretch*.
+The three methods I used for hemming the knits were 1) hemming alone, 2) hemming and inserting a strip of fabric in the hem, and 3) hemming with the Soft Stretch*.

 Hemming with Fabric